-After Esme witnesses her co-worker having a torrid love affair, she wonders if love stories belong only to the young.
-Did romance have to end the moment one got married, had children and found themselves saddled with a mortgage and college plans?
+Did they have to end the moment one got married, had children and got saddled with a mortgage?

 She heads up the stairs to the master bedroom, wondering if she should prepare herself a bath, and maybe drizzle some rose oil she’d purchased at Neiman Marcus to soak off the stresses of her work day.
 Three twelve-hour shifts a week is hard enough.
 Working the same shifts at another hospital on her days off is madness, but she has to do it, or, at least, that’s what Esme tells herself if only to get Kieran all the training he needs, the private sessions with a former tennis pro, now retired from the circuit.
 The sessions aren’t cheap, but judging from the tournaments Kieran had been winning of late, they’re worth.
 Maybe one day he’ll make it to the US Open, Esme smiles as she opens the door to the master bedroom.READ MORE

 Soft music and the trail of pink petals on the carpet surprise her, though the battery-powered LED pillar candles make her smile.
 So like Evan to always put safety first, especially since he is nowhere in sight.
 She follows the path of petals and candles that lead to the master bathroom and sees a note on the side of the jacuzzi tub.

 If you’re seeing this note instead of me, then I’m probably stuck in traffic on the way home from dropping the kids off at Mom and Dad’s.
 I hope you don’t mind starting the bath without me.